cosmos/cosmos/GOVERNANCE_DOC.md

 # Governance documentation

 *Disclaimer: This is work in progress.
-Mechanisms are susceptible to change*
+Mechanisms are susceptible to change.*

 This document describes the high-level architecture of the governance module.
 The governance module allows bonded Atom holders to vote on proposals on a 1 bonded Atom 1 vote basis.